zuhlke/engineering-posts/drafts/module-federation-with-vite-for-react.md

 ## Host Application Basic Configuration

 There are two ways to configure host application to bring in remote modules.
 One is directly referring to the URL of the remote module entry file.
 Second is dynamically populate the reference.
-Both has a smilier set of properties as to the remote side except for the property remotes .
-As Nameand Shared property are same as explain above following is the explanation for remotes property.
+Both has a similar set of properties as to the remote side except for the property remotes .
+As Name and Shared property are same as explain above following is the explanation for remotes property.

 Remotes: holds references to entry files of remote modules.
 Following are the examples of how we can use remotes property.
 More details can be found [here](https://github.com/originjs/vite-plugin-federation#remotes).